hazelcast/hazelcast-jet/site/docs/design-docs/012-improved-error-handling.md

 Snapshots can be taken only when all processors are functioning properly (due to the nature of how distributed snapshots happen).

-But, even some slightly obsolete snapshot should be better than loosing the whole computation, so I guess this is a weakness we can live with.
+But, even some slightly obsolete snapshot should be better than losing the whole computation, so I guess this is a weakness we can live with.

 ## In-processor error handling

 This functionality should be a solution of last resort, meaning that all errors that can be handled without user intervention should be handled automatically.
-For example sources and sinks loosing connection to external systems should attempt reconnection internally, attempt a back-off after a certain number of tries, in general have their internal strategy for dealing with problems as much as possible.
+For example sources and sinks losing connection to external systems should attempt reconnection internally, back off after a certain number of tries, in general have their internal strategy for dealing with problems as much as possible.